-Whenever you upload a video, Microsoft Stream automatically encodes it into multiple bitrates so that the video can be streamed using adaptive bitrate streaming.
-Microsoft Stream optimizes the bitrate and quality of the playing video based on the viewer's available bandwidth.
+Whenever you upload a video, Microsoft Stream (Classic) automatically encodes it into multiple bitrates so that the video can be streamed using adaptive bitrate streaming.
+Microsoft Stream (Classic) optimizes the bitrate and quality of the playing video based on the viewer's available bandwidth.
 For more information, see Change the bitrate.

 Processing time varies based on the length and resolution of your video.
 Your video will be ready to play as soon as possible.
-Stream waits for the 360p version of the video to be ready, not all resolutions.
+Stream (Classic) waits for the 360p version of the video to be ready, not all resolutions.
 This means you'll get lower resolution playback of your video for a short time while we backfill the rest of the higher quality versions of the video.

 We'll send you an email letting you know when your video is done being processed.
-See email notificatons for more information.
+See email notifications for more information.

 The highest quality encodes take longer, especially if the video is being encoded for high-definition (HD) streaming renditions.

 For information about how to upload a file and add things like thumbnails, description, and other metadata, see Upload a video.

 Add your videos to one or more channels for discoverability.
 For more information, see Add videos to a channel.